barrysweeney/1-click-startup/README.md

 > to use."

-Inside the cloned 1-click-startup repository you'll see a folder "1cs-backend" which you can right click to select open with other application
+Inside the cloned 1-click-startup repository you'll see a folder "1cs-backend" which you can right-click to select open with other application

 ![](developer/guides-and-posts/summary/assets/open-with-vscode.png)